 The Michigan Penal Code categorizes retail fraud into several types:

-Your Rights If Charges With Michigan Retail Fraud
+Your Rights If Charged With Michigan Retail Fraud

 You should be aware that a store has the right to detain a suspect for a “reasonable” amount of time.
 They may also demand monetary compensation.
 But the accused has rights, too, and the sooner professional legal counsel is retained, the better.

-How Our Michigan Retail Fraud Lawyers Can Help
+Our Michigan Retail Fraud Attorneys In Royal Oak Can Help